AGI-LTI/rag-competition/pages/text-to-text.md

 #### Streaming API

 Your system must implement a specific streaming API that follows our standardized response format.
 This is for us to integrate your system into our RAG-Arena live evaluation system.

+**⚠️ Important Note:** The live RAG-Arena can be accessed by multiple users simultaneously.
+Please ensure your submission is designed to handle at least **10-15 concurrent requests** efficiently and reliably.

 ##### Required Endpoint